hamvocke/doppelkopf/CONTRIBUTING.md

     * write tests!
     * write [good commit messages](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)
-    * provide a description what your pull request does
+    * provide a description of what your pull request does